 If it’s clear a detractor can’t be reeled back in, ask for as much feedback as possible with a follow-up question and thank them for participating in the survey.
 Their insight is just as valuable to your business as the passives and promoters.

-We know that NPS helps determine customer loyalty, but exactly why would a brand invest time and resources toward building loyal customers instead of acquiring new ones?
+We know that NPS helps determine customer loyalty and measure customer satisfaction, but exactly why would a brand invest time and resources toward building loyal customers instead of acquiring new ones?
 Below are some numbers to break it down:

 - There is spending power behind customer loyalty.
 A reported 66 percent of U.S. consumers stated they were likely to spend more on brands they were loyal to compared to other brands.